 At the end of last year, I received a Baby Lock Sashiko machine.
 It is no joke, the Sashiko machine has always been in the back of my mind ever since I discovered its existence.
 This is such a unique and innovative machine; it can create a hand stitched look.
 I started out as a hand quilter several decades ago, and I still love doing that, but it would be nice to have an option to quilt with a machine and get the hand stitched look.
 You can see what I mean...

+WHAT!?
+Right?
+Isn't it pretty amazing?
+I used smaller stitches, but you can easily adjust the stitch length and spacing too.
 I inserted the quilting bar (guide) that came with the machine and quilted the borders.
 A little accessory like this makes the quilting process more simple and quick.

 To tell you the truth I was a bit nervous about using the machine.
 It is a completely different type of machine than my other sewing machines (and I don't like reading manuals!!), but I was able to learn through Baby Lock SEWED online classes.
 Also my friend Evy Hawkins have several how-to videos out on Youtube.
 When you start going through her videos, you will find out that there is so much more you can do with a Sashiko machine.